 Virgin wool blankets come in all colours and can also be dyed or eco-printed.

-In past years I made liners that were made of a short faux fur and then they were washable since being a separate piece.
+In past years I made removable liners that were made of short faux fur.
+The inside mitts can removed to be washed.

-Add some trim, a simple threaded way to tie it and add a poof of faux pom to the ends.
+Adding a small strip of some trim adds so much charm.
+I used a simple laced strap to tie it and add a poof of faux pompoms to the ends.

-To adjust the size for a man you can either print at a larger scale or add length by splicing in additional length.
+To adjust the size for a man you can either print the pattern at a larger scale or add length by splicing in extra paper.
 Mittens are quite easy to adjust for size.

 For the stretchy ribbing I used some tights as they will hold their elasticity perfectly.
 Black suede and faux mink… I can’t decide which I like best!

-If you are scrambling to find gifts on a budget these are a great idea as they can also be handstitched.
-You may have all you need in the back of the closet already as who really wears those leather skirts anyways?!
+If you are scrambling to find gifts on a budget these are a great idea as they can also be hand-stitched.
+You may have all you need in the back of the closet already!
+There are so many leather jackets looking for a second life.
 Handmade gifts warm the heart…

 …and warm the hands!